amosyu2000/cyclops/docs/SRS/SRS.md

 ## 4 Context Diagrams
 ![image](https://user-images.githubusercontent.com/68861121/193955661-d965823f-079b-444f-9cb3-cf34a120ac87.png)
 Figure 4.1: CRA System Context Diagram

 ## 5 Functional Decomposition Diagrams
 ![image](https://user-images.githubusercontent.com/46848538/194148017-fdbf2709-8ab7-48b0-b066-e4e0d635e83c.png)
 Figure 5.1: CRA Functional Decomposition Diagram

 ![image](https://user-images.githubusercontent.com/46848538/194148013-97d6cb1a-f581-4c00-907a-5f27c3ee9485.png)
 Figure 5.2: CRA Data Flow Diagram

 ![image](https://user-images.githubusercontent.com/46848538/194148016-d0cf9829-a4b2-468f-9141-8821ec97a692.png)
 Figure 5.3: Legend for the CRA Data Flow Diagram

 ## 6 Functional Requirements
 ### 6.1 Scope of Work
-CRA will be seperated into 3 main components: Microcontroller, Blindspot, Crash Detection.
-The scope of the Functional requirements will include the microcontroller, blindspot monitoring, crash monitoring, and forward visibility systems.
-### 6.2 Business Data Model and Data Dictionary
+CRA will be separated into 3 main components: Microcontroller, Blindspot, Crash Detection.
+The scope of the Functional requirements will include the mounting, microcontroller, blindspot monitoring, crash monitoring, and forward visibility systems.
+Each system will be developed as its own module and then brought together with communications between each module facilitated through the microcontroller.
+Members of the team will be distributed to each member to be completed with the final goal being to merge each for a final product.### 6.2 Business Data Model and Data Dictionary
 Refer to section 3.2.3 Monitored Variables for the dictionary used throughout the Functional Requirements.
 ### 6.3 Scope of the Product
 The scope of the product will be a physical enclosure which will contain all of the microcontrollers, sensors, and battery required to facilitate all of CRA's functionalities.
 The product will be mounted onto a bike where CRA can then monitor a riders blindspot and whether they get into a crash.
 The blindspot detection will be relayed to the user through a visible LED on the enclosure facing a side which the user can clearly see in their FOV.
 The product will be capable of clipping/logging the last few seconds of real time video when the user gets into a crash.
 When visibility becomes an issue during late riding hours, the user will also have a light to turn on at their disposal for increased clarity.